 However, Joshua’s name is occasionally written in the third person in those accounts too.
 Although speaking of oneself in the third person isn’t unusual for Bible writers (Matthew, Mark, and John do it), their names aren’t usually mentioned in the third person, as were the names Moses and JoShua.
 Nor is it unusual for Bible writers to use secretaries, because Paul did that many times because of his poor vision.

 So, the fact that Moses’ and Joshua’s names were used so frequently and in so many places (sometimes up to three times per sentence) indicates that someone else likely did the compiling and physical writing on scrolls.
 Moses and Joshua were, after all, busy national leaders.
 The account itself even mentions how overworked Moses was at one point!
-(Exodus 18:17-26) Indeed, modern national leaders often use ghost writers to compile and author their memoirs and autobiographies because they’re simply too busy to do it themselves.
+(Exodus 18:17-26) Indeed, modern national leaders often use ghost writers to compile and write their memoirs and autobiographies because they’re simply too busy to do it themselves.

 The book of Deuteronomy is a good example of all this.
 A close examination of the texts shows that the book is actually a compilation of written speeches which were delivered on the day that the IsraElites were to enter the Promised Land (see Deuteronomy 1:1).